Jalen Brunson NBA Playoffs Player Props: Knicks vs. Cavaliers

-Jalen Brunson could make a big impact for the New York Knicks at 7:30 PM on Tuesday against the Cleveland Cavaliers in the 2023 NBA Playoffs.
+Jalen Brunson and the rest of the New York Knicks take the court versus the Cleveland Cavaliers in the NBA Playoffs on Friday, at 8:30 PM ET.

-We're going to examine Brunson's prop bets, using stats and trends to help you make good picks.
+Below we will look at Brunson's stats and trends, helping you make good predictions on prop bets.

 Jalen Brunson Prop Bets vs. the Cavaliers